exposit/pythia-oracle/HELP.md

 "Make a Saving Throw" is for after you've investigated that special feature, if it's something unusual (or if your "Trap" roll says it's a trick or trap).

-__"Freeform Dungeon"__
+__"Point Crawl Dungeon"__

-This is a very simple freeform dungeon generator, intended to be used with the other tools on this panel.
+This is a very simple freeform, node-based dungeon generator, intended to be used with the other tools on this panel.

 "Next Area" will generate a theme for the area and a number of rooms to explore before rolling up a new theme.
 As you explore, you will occasionally locate connections to previously explored areas.
 Themes can be set in config.py on a game-by-game basis.

 "New Theme" will generate just a theme ("Ice", "Fire", "Treasure", and so on).

+"New Type" will generate a new type ("City", "Lair").

+"New Activity Level" will generate a random activity level for the area.

 "Clear Visited Themes" will reset the list of visited areas.

+"Export Visited" will print a list of visited areas suitable for pasting back in later (should you wish to pick the dungeon back up).

+"Load Visited" expects a string output from "Export Visited", minus the tag in brackets, to be in the text input box.
+If one is, it will be interpreted in and you should be able to continue as before.

+__"What Did It Do?"__

-"What Did It Do?" is a long list of terrible, baffling, interesting, and occasionally awesome things that can be inflicted on a hero who messes with things Man Was Not Meant To Know.
-Useful when exploring dungeons if you run into old altars.
+This is a long list of terrible, baffling, interesting, and occasionally awesome things that can be inflicted on a hero who messes with things Man Was Not Meant To Know.
+Useful when exploring dungeons if you run into old altars, malfunctioning machines, or suspiciously serendipitous fountains.
 Also useful if you're hit with a magical spell or curse or a faerie decides you need magicking.
+Or drink a potion.
+Or need a wild surge effect.

 It's fairly OSR, but I tried to stay away from things that would shut a game down or just be embarrassing or that were boring.
-I'm sure I didn't succeed; use this chart only if you're okay with your hero ending up one inch tall and blue, or with zero sex appeal, or with a Dexterity of 3.
+I'm sure I didn't succeed; use this chart only if you're okay with your hero ending up one inch tall and blue, or with zero sex appeal and blind, or with a Dexterity of 3 and a phobia of fish.
 You can enter your own list of effects in config.py (and opt to replace all of mine if you wish).

 You'll note I did not put a duration on the effects.
 You can either use "How Much" with a base duration of twenty-four hours, do a "Pick One" for the various options ("permanent", "one month", "one week", "one day", "a few hours", "a few minutes", "one round"), or just ask your oracle.
+Remember, though, you should never ask the oracle a question you don't want to hear a "Yes" answer to...

 __Diagram Mapping__